What is cystic fibrosis?

 After many years of breathing problems, your child may have long-term lung damage, which can cause:

-Digestive symptoms occur because a child with cystic fibrosis can't digest and absorb food and vitamins.
+Digestive symptoms occur because a child with cystic fibrosis can't adequately digest and absorb food and vitamins.
 At first your child will have:

 After a few years, digestive problems get worse and your child may have bad-smelling, oily poop (stool) and lose weight.